MoiCoquille/Indalit-Website2/content/blog/aws-ec2-instances-t2-vpc.md

 banner = "img/blog/aws-ec2-instances-t2-vpc.jpg"
-alt = "AWS T2 Instances within a VPC or EC2-Classic" author = "Veronique Robitaille"
+alt = "AWS T2 Instances within a VPC or EC2-Classic" author = "Veronique Robitaille" dyn_more = """
+For more information on Amazon EC2 T2 instance family type see: <a href="http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/t2-instances.html" target="_blank">AWS EC2 Instances</a>.
+"""
 +++
 Did you know you cannot launch an AWS T2 instance type in an EC2-Classic platform?
 You must launch it in a VPC.
-<br /><br />
-For more information on Amazon EC2 T2 instance family type see: <http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/t2-instances.html>